mathmauney/SafetyCheck/README.md

 ## Installing SafetyCheck
 1. Add SafetyCheck to your workspace using the button above.
-2. Under Apps on your sidebar, click on Safety Check then the ...
-More button on the profile and select add to channel.
-3. Select the channel for monitoring in the dropdown
-4. Add users that will be notified when check-ins do not occur to this channel.

 ## Using SafetyCheck
 1. Start a check-in session by saying ```start``` in the channel the bot is installed in.